 Genius Bonus: Empoleon is the same height as Napoleon Bonaparte (Care to guess what Empoleon's name was based off of?).

 In Japan, Empoleon is known as "Emperte", so the theme is the same, except just using Bonaparte's last name instead.

-Base Breaker: Some fans prefer the designs from Generation IV onwards and/or think they are as complicated as the designs from previous generations.
+Base Breaker: Some fans prefer the designs from Generation IV onwards and/or think they are as complicated as the designs from previous and future generations.